angr/angr/docs/core-concepts/solver.rst

 ``zero_extend`` will pad the bitvector on the left with the given number of zero bits.
-You can also use ``sign_extend`` to pad with a duplicate of the highest bit, preserving the value of the bitvector under two's compliment signed integer semantics.
+You can also use ``sign_extend`` to pad with a duplicate of the highest bit, preserving the value of the bitvector under two's complement signed integer semantics.

 Now, let's introduce some symbols into the mix.